 If any of these fundamentals fall short the table will tilt and will make the project viability difficult or impossible.
 The technology choice is a result of these fundamentals.

-Like any other industrial activity, biogas plant accidents happen and people get hurt or die.
-Not only do these accidents hurt people but they also set back the biogas industry as a whole.
+Like any other industrial activity, biogas plant accidents happen, and people get hurt or die.
+Not only do these accidents hurt people, but they also set back the biogas industry as a whole.
 It is important that biogas plant health and safety becomes an integral value of all biogas plant designers, builders or operators, as well as the general public.
 Obviously, plant designers and operators must work hand in hand to identify health and safety risks and take actions to mitigate them.

 Biogas plants are often perceived as dangerous infrastructures because they feature impressive reservoirs containing biogas.
-In general, the public wrongly fears explosions because it assumes that these reservoirs are entirely filled with pressurized explosive gases when in fact they are filled primarily with wastewater with only the top of the tank containing near atmospheric pressure biogas.
+In general, the public wrongly fears explosions because it is assumed that these reservoirs are entirely filled with pressurized explosive gases when in fact they are filled primarily with wastewater with only the top of the tank containing near atmospheric pressure biogas.

-All the following risks are easily mitigated if health & safety are engraved within all phases of a biogas project development.
+All the following risks are easily mitigated if health & safety are engraved within all phases of a biogas project development: